davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.boulders/index.md

   Each line contains data for the state of a Boulder.
 The values are separated by a comma as follows: `diameter`, `xPosition`, `yPosition`, `xVelocity`, and `yVelocity`.

+- The next objective is to write a class that manages an ArrayList of `Boulders`.
+This class will read from the `boulders_data.txt` and construct `Boulders` based on the properties given in the file.
+Then it will allow us to simulate the motions of all these boulders over time.

-- Your constructor should read this file and create the required number of boulders (using the `Boulder()` constructor) and add them to the ArrayList.
-While you're at it, make sure you call makeVisible on each boulder so they all start out visible.
-You are reminded that a String can be tokenized using the `split(..)` method.
-You can also convert strings to doubles and ints using the `Double.parseDouble(..)` and `Integer.parseInt(..)` methods, respectively.
+- Implement the `BoulderSim` constructor, which inputs the name of the file containing the boulder data.
+Your constructor should read this file and create the required number of boulders (using the `Boulder(..)` constructor) and add them to the `ArrayList`.
+While you're at it, make sure you call `makeVisible` on each boulder so they all start out visible.
+As you read in your file, you are reminded that a `String` can be tokenized using the `split(..)` method.
+You can also convert strings to `doubles` and `ints` using the `Double.parseDouble(..)` and `Integer.parseInt(..)` methods, respectively.

+  - Remember that, since the constructor is opening a file, you must specify that it `throws FileNotFoundException`.
+  - Remember to `close()` out the Scanner after you're finished reading the file.

-- Once you're done with the constructor, you can test it by creating a new `BoulderSim` object, and passing it the `boulders_data.txt` file.
+- Once you're done writing the constructor, you can test it by creating a new `BoulderSim` object, and passing it the `boulders_data.txt` file.
 If everything works, you should get no runtime exceptions and see six Boulders on the canvas.

-- Move on to `animate(..)` which takes a single integer as input: the number of update steps that should be performed on the collection of boulders.
-If the user passes `10` as an input to the method, for example, each boulder in the group should have its position updated, then you should do it again, and again, until each boulder has had its position updated `10` times.
+- Move on to `animate(..)` which takes an `int` as input: the number of update steps that should be performed on the collection of boulders.
+If the user passes `10` as an input to the method, for example, each boulder in the group should have its position updated, then you should run it again, and again, until each boulder has had its position updated `10` times.
 (Do not just update the first boulder `10` times, then the second boulder `10` times, etc. That wouldn't look right.)

   It should look something like this, when run except that my boulders collide with each other (you'll deal with collision a little later):